CiscoDevNet/terraform-provider-aci/website/docs/r/endpoint_security_group.html.markdown

 - `annotation` - (Optional) Annotation of object Endpoint Security Group.
 - `description` - (Optional) Description of object Endpoint Security Group.
 - `name_alias` - (Optional) Name alias of object Endpoint Security Group.
-- `flood_on_encap` - (Optional) Handles L2 Multicast/Broadcast and Link-Layer traffic at EPG level.
-It represents Control at EPG level and decides if the traffic L2 Multicast/Broadcast and Link Local Layer should be flooded only on ENCAP, or based on bridge-domain settings.
-Allowed values are "disabled", "enabled", and default value is "disabled".
-Type: String.
 - `match_t` - (Optional) Provider Label Match Criteria.
 Allowed values are "All", "AtleastOne", "AtmostOne", "None", and default value is "AtleastOne".
 Type: String.
 - `pc_enf_pref` - (Optional) The preferred policy control enforcement.
 Allowed values are "enforced", "unenforced", and default value is "unenforced".
 Type: String.
 - `pref_gr_memb` - (Optional) Preferred Group Member parameter is used to determine if EPg is part of a group that allows a contract for communication.
 Allowed values are "exclude", "include", and default value is "exclude".
-Type: String.
-- `prio` - (Optional) QoS priority class identifier.
-Allowed values are "level1", "level2", "level3", "level4", "level5", "level6", "unspecified", and default value is "unspecified".
 Type: String.

 - `relation_fv_rs_cons` - (Optional) A block representing the relation to a Contract Consumer (class vzBrCP).
 The Consumer contract profile information.
 Type: Block.